 From Sick Care to Holistic Healing: A Physician’s Story

 Hello everyone, I’m Dr. Chung, and I call myself a holistic physician.
-I am board certified in Internal Medicine and certified in Functional Medicine by The Institute for Functional Medicine.
+I am board certified in Internal Medicine, certified in Functional Medicine by The Institute for Functional Medicine, and am a member of the American College of Lifestyle Medicine.
 My journey to becoming a physician started way back when I was a little girl living in South Korea with my family.
 I grew up attending an international school started by American missionaries.
 At the tender age of 5, perhaps inspired by the missionaries, I decided I was going to be a doctor so I could help people.
 Growing up in South Korea, I experienced both conventional western medicine and eastern medicine in the form of Chinese medicine.
 What I didn’t realize back then was how my exposure to both types of medical practices would profoundly shape how I viewed the human body and its power to heal.

-Fast forward many years and a transatlantic move with my family back to my father’s home country (the United States), I attended the University of Virginia for college and medical school (wahoo-wa!).
-I then went on to Duke University Hospital for my Internal Medicine residency.
-After residency, I spent another year training as a geriatric fellow at the Washington University in St. Louis, so I could be more equipped in taking care of older patients.
-After several years of practicing on my own, I quickly realized that I was not doing much more than prescribing medications, increasing the dose, lowering the dose, switching medications… you get the point.
-Unfortunately, our healthcare system has been rooted in sick care, so my experience as a primary care physician was reduced to sick visits, medication management and referrals to specialists, with a once a year “preventive” annual physical visit.
+Fast forward many years and a transatlantic move with my family back to my father’s home country (the United States), I attended the University of Virginia for college and medical school (Wahoowa!).
+I then went on to Duke University Hospital for my internal medicine residency.
+After residency, I spent another year training as a geriatric fellow at Washington University in St. Louis so I could be better equipped to care for older patients.
+Then, after several years of practicing on my own, I quickly realized that I was not doing much more than prescribing medications— increasing the dose, lowering the dose, switching medications… you get the point.
+Unfortunately, our healthcare system is rooted in sick-care.
+As a primary care physician, I felt that much of my role was limited to medication management and referrals to specialists, with only a once-a-year “preventive” annual physical visit.
 I went into medicine because I wanted to truly help people heal from disease.
-However, I had not been equipped with the tools to do so in my training, nor did our healthcare system allow for longer, more holistic and personalized patient visits.
+However, I had not been equipped with the tools to do so in my training, nor did our healthcare system allow for longer, more holistic, and personalized patient visits.
 Fortunately, I discovered functional medicine and lifestyle medicine as I searched for ways to expand my knowledge in preventive and holistic medicine.
-In my personal and professional journey for holistic health, I also connected with so many like-minded and brilliant colleagues and mentors.
-I am so proud to be part of a bigger movement to change how healthcare is delivered in the US.
+In my personal and professional journey toward holistic health, I also connected with many like-minded and brilliant colleagues and mentors.
+I am proud to be part of a larger movement to change how healthcare is delivered in the U.S.

 The culmination of my years of training in conventional, functional and lifestyle medicine, as well as my experience as a holistic primary care physician have led me to believe fundamentally that the human body is a beautiful, intricate and complex machine that has the incredible ability to heal itself given the right nutrients and environment.
 I believe in the power of a food and lifestyle first approach, with careful and judicious use of natural supplements, vitamins, and medications, including hormone replacement therapy, as necessary for healing and maintenance of health.